MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_21/09_00_00/appunti.md

 12. Bonfire Night
 13. The dark lady
 ## Answers
-1) Birth of the anglican church by Henry VIII in 1534, divorce of Catherin of Aragon, not l
+1) Birth of the anglican church by Henry VIII in 1534, divorce of Catherin of Aragon, not allowed by the church; he wanted to have both powers
 2)  Battle won against the spanish *Invincibile Armada*
 3) People who stood in the well under the stage in the Globe and other theaters
 4) Predecessor of Elisabeth the I, Catholic, tried to restore catholicism in England with violence